MaterializeInc/materialize/doc/developer/design/README.md

 go slower at the beginning and get everything out on the table so we can go fast when implementing.

-Design docs should contain enough information that a coworker could both justify and do the implementation rather than the author: this is a step along the path of transferring the work that makes it more likely "we", collectively, understand what we are looking at.
-It should record enough information that a coworker could review, diagnose, and debug the implementation of the design.
-A great design would have this property, that it acts as a map for understanding and fixing the feature, as well as implementing it.

 Design docs go hand in hand with a discussion meeting.
 Asynchronous, text-only communication tends to drag out the process and doesn't get the same kind of broad feedback as having a short, in-person meeting.